DPCN-US/www/content/post/misconceptions.md

 featured_image: '/images/band-blow-blur-brass-343683.jpg'
 ---

-I'm afraid there may be some misconceptions about ham radio as a hobby.
-Specifically about the people who represent the hobby.
+I'm afraid there may be some misconceptions about ham radio operators.

 <!--more-->